felipesbarcellos/meus_filmes/README.md

 ## Online Demo

-You can test the application at: [http://meusfilmes.shop/](http://meusfilmes.shop/) (deployed on aws)
+~~You can test the application at: [http://meusfilmes.shop/](http://meusfilmes.shop/)~~ The application is currently offline due to AWS hosting limits.

 ## Prerequisites